ladezai/residual-network/README.md

 # Weights regularity for Residual Neural Networks in the depth limit

-This is the companion code for the thesis *Weights regularity for residual neural networks in the depth limit*.
+Companion code for the thesis *Weights regularity for residual neural networks in the depth limit*.

 ## Installation